 - A. Insured by the U.S. Government in depository institutions chartered by the U.S. Government or by the State of California, or invested in securities issued by, and backed by the full faith and credit of the U.S. Government or the State of California. - B. Investment grade bonds, diversified mutual funds, exchange-traded funds, and listed stocks approved by the Board.
-No more than 30% of funds in excess of those needed for current expenses will be allocated by the Board to investments in listed stocks.
+No more than 10% of funds in excess of those needed for current expenses will be allocated by the Board to investments in listed stocks.

-An investment committee consisting of the CFO and members knowledgeable in investments appointed by the CSR President shall make recommendations to the Board.
-(Resolution FIS 2/15, Delegate Assembly 10/13/15; Resolution FIS 3/4, Delegate Assembly 10/23/18; Resolution FIS 2/2, Delegate Assembly 10/22/24)
+An investment committee of three members consisting of the CFO and two members knowledgeable in investments shall be appointed by the CSR President to make recommendations to the Board.
+(Resolution FIS 2/15, Delegate Assembly 10/13/15; Resolution FIS 3/4, Delegate Assembly 10/23/18)